prestonharberts/bib/Bible/matt13.md

 Jesus spoke all these things in parables to the crowds; he did not speak to them without a parable.
 ###### 35
 This fulfilled what was spoken by the prophet:
->  “ I will open my mouth in parables,
+> “I will open my mouth in parables,
->  “ I will announce what has been hidden from the foundation of the world.”
+> “I will announce what has been hidden from the foundation of the world.”
 ## Explanation for the Disciples
 ###### ¶ 36
 Then he left the crowds and went into the house.
 And his disciples came to him saying, “Explain to us the parable of the darnel in the field.”